 The course is designed to introduce the fundamental physiological, biomechanical, and nutritional concepts of upright, weight-bearing exercise.
 Walking and/or jogging will be the exercise modes utilized.
+May be repeated for credit up to three times.
 Three hours of lab.
-Course may be repeated for credit.